exitvillain/exitvillain/README.md

 - 🔒 Let's be honest some of my projects here are just for show.
 I want to demonstrate to future employers some more advanced programs I have written, such as my assignments from the harvard artificial intelligence class, cs50AI.
 I think the two programs that actually ARE usefull are the simple ones.
 If you like to read and look up words while you read, try wordsmith!
 It's great.
 Also,if you want to know your musical keys as well as you know your times tables up to
-  12, check out music multiplcation!
+  12, check out musician multiplcation!
 <img src="https://tryhackme-badges.s3.amazonaws.com/exitvillain.png" alt="TryHackMe2">
 <!--
 **exitvillain/exitvillain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.